OpenAtom-Linyaps/linyaps/docs/pages/en/guide/debug/faq.md

 8. Why is the Icon displayed as a small black dot?

-   The desktop file has an 'Icon' field written, but the Icon field name is incorrect or an absolute path is being used."。
+   The desktop file has an 'Icon' field written, but the Icon field name is incorrect or an absolute path is being used.

 9. Why is the Icon field as a gear?